Led Zeppelin IV: Side one

-"Stairway to Heaven" was mostly written by Page, and the bulk of the chord sequence was already worked out when recording started at Basing Street Studios.
+"Stairway to Heaven" was mostly written by Page and most of the chord sequence was already worked out when recording started at Basing Street Studios.
 The lyrics were written by Plant at Headley Grange, about a woman who "took everything without giving anything back".
 The final take of the song was recorded at Island Studios after the Headley Grange session.
 The basic backing track featured Bonham on drums, Jones on electric piano and Page on acoustic guitar.
 The whole group contributed to the arrangement, such as Jones playing recorders on the introduction and Bonham's distinctive drum entry halfway through the piece.
-Page played the guitar solo using a Fender Telecaster he had received from Jeff Beck and had been his main guitar on the group's first album and early live shows.
+Page played the guitar solo using a Fender Telecaster he had received from Jeff Beck.
+It had been his main guitar on the group's first album and early live shows.
 He put down three different takes of the solo and picked the best to put on the album.

 The song was considered the standout track on the album and was played on FM radio stations frequently, but the group resisted all suggestions to release it as a single.
-It became the centrepiece of the group's live set from 1971 onwards; in order to replicate the changes between acoustic, electric and twelve-string guitar on the studio recording, Page played a Gibson EDS-1275 double-neck guitar during the song.
+It became the centrepiece of the group's live set from 1971 onwards.
+In order to replicate the changes between acoustic, electric and twelve-string guitar on the studio recording, Page played a Gibson EDS-1275 double-neck guitar during the song.